megmcca/lammps/doc/src/fix_orient.rst

 * dir = 0/1 for which crystal is used as reference
 * alat = fcc/bcc cubic lattice constant (distance units)
 * dE = energy added to each atom (energy units)
-* cutlo,cuthi = values between 0.0 and 1.0, cutlo < cuthi
+* cutlo, cuthi = values between 0.0 and 1.0, cutlo < cuthi
-* file0,file1 = files that specify orientation of each grain
+* file0, file1 = files that specify orientation of each grain

 Examples
 """"""""